rriigg1/Eyetracking-Framework-with-Automatic-Generation-of-Customized-AOIs/README.md

     * Tkinter comes with Python when using Windows

 Or use `pip install -r requirements.txt` to install all requirements besides Tkinter

+#### Dlib shape prediction model
+A trained Dlib shape predictor model is needed to produce the landmarks.
+Such a model can be found at: [dlib.net](https://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2)

 ### Usage:
 The framework can either be imported as a package directly: